Blog · February 15, 2026

 The benchmark data shows clear strengths:

 • Advanced reasoning.
-Six of the eight flagship Chinese models are reasoning models.
+Most of the flagship Chinese models are reasoning models.
 GLM-5 scores 49.6 on the Intelligence Index — higher than every Western model except Claude Opus 4.6 (53.0).
 Kimi K2.5 scores 46.7, ahead of GPT-5 (high) at 44.6.
+Qwen3.5 397B scores 45.0 with 89% on GPQA, and Qwen3.5 27B matches GPT-5 medium at 42.0 for just $0.30/1M input and $2.40/1M output.

-• Graduate-level Q&A. Kimi K2.5 hits 88% on GPQA, matching or exceeding most Western flagships.
-GLM-4.7 and Qwen3 Max both score 86%.
+• Graduate-level Q&A. Qwen3.5 397B hits 89% on GPQA, and Kimi K2.5 hits 88%, matching or exceeding most Western flagships.
+GLM-4.7 and Qwen3.5 27B both score 86%.
 These aren't watered-down models — they're competitive on the hardest public benchmarks.

 Where to be cautious